Walnut Date Burfi

 Do I need to grind whole flax seeds, or can I start with flax meal?

-Either works — the instructions say to pulse whole flax seeds to a fine meal and then measure out 1/4 cup, but they explicitly note you can start with 1/4 cup of ready-made flax-seed meal instead.
+Either works — I pulse whole flax seeds to a fine meal and then measure out 1/4 cup, but you can start with 1/4 cup of ready-made flax-seed meal instead.

 What kind of dates work best for this burfi?

-The recipe specifies 3–4 good quality Medjool dates, pitted — their natural moisture is what binds the walnuts, flax meal, and dark chocolate into a moldable mass without any added liquid or binder.
+Use 3–4 good quality Medjool dates, pitted.
+Their natural moisture is what binds the walnuts, flax meal, and dark chocolate into a moldable mass without any added liquid or binder.

 What type of chocolate does this recipe call for?